tiep/EP-ASP/README.md

 + ForPlanning.md is the file consisting instructions how to run EP-ASP specifically for planning mode.

-+ solver_planning1.py is EP-ASP system.
++ solver.py is EP-ASP solver.

 + script_bomb.sh is a script to run experiments on ``bomb in the toilet" problems.